-Hadron dinghy by Keith Callaghan
+Hadron H1 dinghy by Keith Callaghan

 site map Home designer profile send email purchase plans

-The HADRON Dinghy
+The HADRON H1 Dinghy (formerly known as the HADRON).

-HadronHadron is a new dinghy design for 2011.
-I have got back into racing dinghy design in the last few years, and in 2011 started crewing Merlin Rockets - in particular MR3708 "Wicked".
-As part of my fitness training I built a new singlehander design which I have developed from the same hull shape as "Wicked".
+Hadron H1 is a singlehander dinghy designed in 2011.
 Although the market is full of singlehander dinghies, the search is still on for a singlehander which will fulfil the requirements of the experienced dinghy sailor who is perhaps, like myself, getting on a bit, but who nonetheless demands good performance, and without too much pain.
 In other words, the boat must have impeccable handling characteristics, be comfortable to sit out and to sit in, easy to right after a capsize, and of course be a joy to sail.
 Just like a Merlin Rocket.

 Principal Dimensions: